Treatment of Obstructive Sleep Apnoea

-Besides weight loss and sleep hygiene measures, the therapeutic backbone for treating Sleep Apnoea/Hypopnoea Syndrome (SAHS) is continuous positive airway pressure (CPAP).
+Besides losing weight and sleep hygiene measures, the gold standard treatment used for treating OSA is continuous positive airway pressure (CPAP), especially in more severe cases.

 Non-drug therapy

-The non-drug treatment of SAHS can be divided into three key pillars:
+The non-pharmacological treatment of obstructive sleep apnea can be divided into three fundamental pillars:

 Hygienic/dietary and postural measures.
-These measures form the initial treatment for patients with mild to moderate SAHS and no significant symptoms.
+These measures form the initial treatment for patients with mild to moderate obstructive sleep apnea and no significant symptoms.
 Additionally, the following general recommendations are given to all patients with sleep apnoea:

 Person sleeping in bed